-The island of South Georgia is a unique place; it is one of nature’s paradises and yet it is also rich with historical heritage.
+The sub-Antarctic island of South Georgia is one of nature’s paradises and is rich in historical heritage.

 Help us to preserve the island’s past and to create a better future for South Georgia’s wildlife.
-Please to SGHT today.
+Please make a donation to SGHT today.